nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Edit an event's details while all events are being shown

     1. Prerequisites: View all events using the `view` command.
 Multiple events in the list.
        Edited event does not already exist in the address book.
-Edited details are not the same as the original details.

     1. Test case: `edit 1 c/5`<br>
        Expected: First event capacity is updated to 5.
 Updated event details shown in the status message.